israel-dryer/ttkbootstrap/README.md

 # Izzy-Themes-TTK  (IN PROGRESS)
 A collection of modern themes for Tkinter TTK built using standard, cross-platform themes ('clam', 'alt', 'classic', 'default').
 Most of these themes are adapted and or/inspired from the open source bootstrap themes published on https://bootswatch.com/

+This is a work-in-progress.
+Soon this will be published as a Python package.
+But, until then, you can clone the repo and use per below.

 ## Basic Usage
 ```python